Successfully investing in Turkey

 How do you assess the current economic situation in Turkey?

-The Turkish economy is experiencing a complex course with the depreciation of the Turkish Lira and inflation on the one hand and the young society with a high propensity to consume on the other.
-In 2021, the Turkish Lira suffered a loss in value of almost 40 per cent against the Euro and 44 per cent against the US Dollar (both compared to the previous year).
-The inflation rate rose to 36.08 per cent in 2021 and is still rising in 2022.
-The year-on-year inflation rate in August 2022 is 80.21 per cent.
-The Central Bank of Turkey's key interest rate has been reduced by 3 percentage points year-on-year to 14 per cent.
-GDP increased to USD 806.8 billion in 2021 (2021: USD 719.92 billion).
-GDP thus recovered rapidly after a severe pandemic-related slump and has increased compared to the previous year.
+The Turkish economy continues to show a complex course with the depreciation of the Turkish lira and inflation on the one hand and the consumer-friendly, young society on the other.
+In 2022, the Turkish Lira depreciated by almost 36 per cent against the Euro and 44 per cent against the US dollar (both compared to the previous year).
+The inflation rate has risen to over 64 per cent in 2022, while it shows a declining trend in the first quarter of 2023.
+The inflation rate in April 2023 has decreased to 43.68 per cent year-on-year and is almost 7 per cent lower than the previous year's figure.
+The Central Bank of Turkey's key interest rate was cut several times in 2022; the year ended at 9 per cent.
+In turn, a key interest rate set by the Central Bank of Turkey of 8.5 per cent has been in effect since February 2023.
+GDP increased to 905.53 billion US dollars in 2022 (2021: 806.8 billion US dollars).
+This means that the GDP is also growing steadily compared to the previous year.

 How would you describe the investment climate in Turkey?
 Which sectors offer the largest potential?

-Turkey, as a growth country, continues to attract foreign investors and is well positioned with different industries and resources.
+Turkey as a growth country continues to be attractive for foreign investors and is broadly positioned with various industries and resources.
 The investment decision of large corporations in the past confirms the attractive investment climate in Turkey.

-The production and manufacturing sector, with motor vehicles, automotive parts and machinery as a pioneer, has large capacities and good experience with predominantly foreign manufacturers and joint ventures.
-In addition, the electro technical, household goods and consumer goods sectors are considered as popular and profitable investments
+The production and manufacturing sector with vehicles, automotive parts and machinery as pioneers shows large capacities and good experience with mainly foreign manufacturers and joint ventures.
+In addition, the electrical engineering, household goods and consumer goods sectors are considered popular and profitable investments.

-The iron and steel industry, in addition to other raw materials and minerals, has additional potential for development and expansion.
-The same applies to the textile industry, mechanical engineering, chemical and service sectors and logistics, the entire high-tech sector, telecommunications technology, and electronics.
+The iron and steel industry, along with other raw materials and minerals, comprise additional development and expansion potential.
+The same applies to the textile industry, the mechanical engineering, chemical and service sectors and logistics, the entire high-tech sector, telecommunications technology and electronics.

 What challenges do German companies face during their business ventures into Turkey?

-German companies must face up to the following challenges:
+German companies have to face the following challenges in particular:

 • bureaucratic hurdles.